elamont174/ey-up-me-pup/README.md

 ## User experience
 ### Purpose
 - Ey Up Me Pup! is designed for dog owners in Nottingham.
 The 'Pup Team' write reviews on various pubs, cafes and other locations based on how dog friendly they are - users can then write their own reviews on these locations.

-### Target audience
+- It is designed to foster a sense of community within the dog owners of Nottingham and to allow users to share their experiences with others.
-- The target audience of Ey Up Me Pup would be locals and tourists with dogs.
+- The target audience of 'Ey Up Me Pup!' would be Nottingham locals and tourists with dogs.
+Or anyone who loves dogs!

+## Agile methodology
+- Agile methodology is "a set of methods and practices where solutions evolve through collaboration between self-organizing, cross-functional teams" ([reference](https://www.agilealliance.org/agile-essentials/)).

+### MoSCoW prioritising

+- Must have
+- Should have
+- Could have
+- Would have

 ### User stories

-## Agile methodology

 ## Design
 ### Wireframes